DeveloPassion/knowii-voice-ai-docs/docs/user-guide/installation.md

 ## Download

-Download the latest version of Knowii Voice AI from our [website](https://voice-ai.knowii.net#download).
+Download the latest version of Knowii Voice AI from your [Gumroad Library](https://gumroad.com/library) or from the [Knowii Community](https://www.knowii.net) website, depending on where you bought it from.

 Choose the installer for your platform: